-Philosophy of Student Financial Aid at Tennessee Tech University (Return to Table of Contents)
+Philosophy of Student Financial Aid at Tennessee Tech University

 The primary purpose of student aid is to provide financial resources to students who would otherwise be unable to pursue post-secondary education.

 To accomplish this stated purpose, the following is an outline of the Philosophy of the Tennessee Tech Financial Aid Office.